kos-conf/f1-leaderboard-v2/README.md

 Once the feature is enabled and Flink queries are running:

 1. **Start a race** as described in Part 5
-2. **Watch the Anomaly Detection panel** on the right side of the UI
+2. **Click on the View Anomalies button** on the right bottom of the screen at anytime
 3. **Anomalies will appear in real-time** as they are detected by Flink
-4. **Anomalies are color-coded by severity:**
-   - 🔴 Critical: High confidence with extreme values
-   - 🟡 Warning: Medium-high confidence
-   - 🔵 Info: Lower confidence anomalies

 ### Feature Behavior